tsohil/jQuery-Form-Validator/README.md

 ```

 ## Show help information
-Since version 1.1 it is possible to display help information for each input.
+It is possible to display help information for each input.
 The information will fade in when input is focused and fade out when input is blurred.

 ```html
 <form action="" onsubmit="return $(this).validate();" id="my_form">